mkhan45/SIMple-Physics/content/labs/4-collisions.md

 }
 ```

-To complete the implementation, you'll need to fill in the missing parts of the script:
+To complete the implementation, you'll need to fill in the missing parts of the script by calculating the final velocities (`v1f` and `v2f`) using the elastic collision equations.

-1. Determine the condition for a collision to occur.
-The bodies should be touching and actually moving towards each other.
-Hint: when two bodies are approaching each other, how will `next_r` relate to `r`?

-2. Calculate the final velocities (`v1f` and `v2f`) using the elastic collision equations.

 ## Exercises